allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

 * Acceptable Conduct (A):
   * Members shall
     * :heavy_exclamation_mark: Best effort to turn everything in by due date.
+    * :heavy_exclamation_mark: Talk to the professor ahead of time if problems arise with meeting a due date.

 * Unacceptable Conduct (U):
   * Members shall not